Can you be allergic to cats and not dogs?

 How do pet allergens spread?

-Whether it's the cat's allergen or the dog's allergen, it leaves the animal and becomes airborne.
-Once it is airborne, it is either inhaled or stuck to the first surface it touches.
-This could be a wall, a chair, a lamp, even a shirt or the skin of its owner.
-No matter what it touches, as soon as it is disturbed, it is back in the air.
+Both cat and dog allergens leave the animal and become airborne.
+Once airborne, it's either inhaled or stuck to the first surface it touches.
+This could be a wall, a chair, a lamp, or even the owner's shirt or skin.
+Whatever it touches, as soon as it's disturbed, it's back in the air.

-As long as the protein is in the air, there is a chance you will inhale it.
+As long as the protein is in the air, there's a chance you'll inhale it.
 Inhaling the allergen triggers the allergic reaction.

-If a dog licks you, you get a direct dose of the allergen.
-In addition, dried saliva can flake off pet toys and beds and become airborne.
-The airborne allergen can stick to anything.
+If a dog licks you, you receive a direct dose of the allergen.
+What's more, dried saliva can flake off pet toys and beds and become airborne.
+Airborne allergen can stick to anything.

-Dog owners do the same thing, but because dogs don't produce the same amount of allergen, dog owners don't spread as much.
+Dog owners do the same, but because dogs don't produce the same amount of allergen, dog owners don't spread it around as much.

-Can you live with pets and a pet allergy?
+Can you live with pets and an animal allergy?

-Depending on your level of sensitivity and the amount of allergens your pet produces, it is possible to live with pets and pet allergies.
-Studies have shown that infants exposed to animals have stronger immune systems.
+Depending on your degree of sensitivity and the amount of allergens produced by your pet, it's possible to live with pets and pet allergies.
+Studies have shown that infants exposed to animals have a stronger immune system.

-Living with pets and pet allergies means staying on top of allergens.
+Living with pets and pet allergies means staying on the lookout for allergens.

-It is possible to live with dogs and be allergic to cats and vice versa.
-Our daughter is allergic to cats and has had them her whole life.
-Either way, if you have pets and are allergic, you need to learn how to reduce allergen levels.
+It's possible to live with dogs and be allergic to cats, and vice versa.
+Our daughter is allergic to cats and has had them all her life.
+In any case, if you have pets and are allergic, you need to learn how to reduce allergen levels.